PotLock/docs/user-guides/planning-a-pot/README.md

 ### Customization

-There are options for customization that include not using Potlock’s public goods registry and not using standard nada bot registry.
+There are options for customization that include not using POTLOCK’s public goods registry and not using standard nada bot registry.
 For this&#x20;

 * Create your own lists others can apply to (WIP)
 * Create own nada.bot requirements (not based on our score, ex; based on nft membership, etc)